Sarah Clarke KC wins Responsible Leader Awards at the Women & Diversity in Law Awards 2023.

 - R v Uberoi (2009): FSA’s first insider dealing profession involving a City employee.
 Click here for news coverage

 Sarah has a broad range of experience acting for and against the FCA in Enforcement Investigations, RDC proceedings and in the Upper Tribunal (Tax and Chancery Chamber).
-She is increasingly instructed for corporate clients and individuals in these matters where she is able to bring her knowledge of the FCA to bear with notable success.
+She is regularly instructed for corporate clients and individuals in these matters where she is able to bring her knowledge of the FCA to bear with notable success.
+She is instructed increasingly in International matters.

 - Re C (2016): Instructed in FCA Regulatory Decisions Committee proceedings in respect of allegations of dishonesty in respect of conduct of bankruptcy proceedings.